Zyro review – lean, cheap, & easy website-building experience

 It happens to all of us – something just won't work, or we might just get confused.
 This is where it's very important that a platform would have a solid customer support base.

 And Zyro has just that.
-At any time, while you’re logged in and browsing around Zyro, I saw this little button at the bottom-right corner.
+At any time, while you're logged in and browsing around Zyro, a small live chat icon is following you around, ready to help when needed.

 It only took about a minute for me to get connected to a live agent, who explained what my issue was, and offered a solution, as well as some extra light reading to do, to make sure it doesn't happen again.